 Below are a few examples of things to see and do on Colorado’s most fertile lands.
-For information on other options around the state, check out the Colorado Proud Agritourism Directory.
+For information on other options around the state, check out Colorado Roots.

 U Pick/Farm Tours

 Create your own farm-to-table menu with a visit to the many farms that are eager to teach people about agriculture this fall.
 You can choose (and taste!) your produce right from the source for a farm-fresh meal.

 - Aloha Organic Fruit, Palisade: Learn the differences between conventional and organic farming as you stroll Aloha’s peach orchards, see how water is brought to the trees from the Colorado River and shop the farm store.

 - Jumpin’ Good Goat Dairy, Buena Vista: Walk through the dairy’s facilities, spend some time with their happy goats, taste all sorts of cheese, watch the busy cheese-making staff at work and even try your hand at milking.

 - Mesa Verde Country Seasonal U-Pick: Make a day of it driving through the southwest region and hit up all the U-pick farms in Mesa Verde Country.
 Stock up on apples, herbs, pumpkins, corn and squash or consider stopping by a quirky alpaca farm.

 - Two working farm museums take you back in time for a peek into Colorado’s farming history: Timberlane Farm Museum in Loveland and the Littleton Museum in Littleton.

 - Berry Patch Farms, Brighton: Fall crops like apples, beets, carrots, garlic, onions, squash, pumpkins and peppers are ripe and ready.
 Meet the farm’s chickens, ducks and two cute pigs named Bacon Bits and Pancetta.